 Septic shock is the most severe level and is diagnosed when your blood pressure drops to dangerous levels.

 Sepsis has been named as the most expensive in-patient cost in American hospitals.
-One report stated the the costs were $24 billion in 2014.
+One report stated that the costs were $24 billion in 2014.
 But at an average of over $18,000 per hospital stay and with over 1.5 million sepsis hospital stays per year, this actually works out to costs of $27 billion each year.

 Studies investigating survival have reported slightly different numbers, but it appears that on average, approximately 30% of patients diagnosed with severe sepsis do not survive.
 Up to 50% of survivors suffer from post-sepsis syndrome.
 Until a cure for sepsis is found, early detection and treatment is essential for survival and limiting disability for survivors.